lyggb721210/Mcrop/README-en.md

 #### Introduction:
   Maze challenge (game) running on Python.(McroP)
 #### Other:
+  This project relies on the ``colorama`` and ``pygame`` libraries
-  If the following error occurs at runtime
+  If an error like this occurs during runtime
->ModuleNotFoundError: No module named 'colorama'
+>ModuleNotFoundError: No module named 'XXX'

   The following instructions can be entered in the terminal.

-	pip install colorama
+	pip install colorama pygame
   or

-	pip3 install colorama
+	pip3 install colorama pygame
 #### Matters needing attention：
   All files need to be placed in the same directory and run the mcrop.py in it to work properly.